-Trade Waste charges do not apply to common property within a non-residential CTS A scheme.
-Where the discharge of an individual lot is greater than domestic strength and that lot has a trade waste meter, Trade Waste charges apply to that individual lot's discharge.
+Trade Waste charges do not apply to common property within a nonresidential CTS A scheme.
+Where the discharge of an individual lot is

 2.5.2 CTS Option B Tariff Structure

 Non-residential CTS Option B schemes have lots which are not individually sub-metered, but we allocate charges to individual lots in accordance with the CTS lot plan entitlement using "logical" meters.
 These lots are charged on a per sub-meter basis, on the assumption that each "logical" meter corresponds to a 20mm sub-meter if it were physically metered.
 This is consistent with the approach for standalone non-residential customers.